 Imagine you're a baker, and you need to divide a cake into equal slices for two groups of guests.
-One group wants slices that are based on sixths of the cake, while the other wants slices based on ninths.
+Worth adding: one group wants slices that are based on sixths of the cake, while the other wants slices based on ninths.
 To make sure everyone gets an equal share, you need to find a way to cut the cake so that both sixths and ninths can be easily represented.
 This is where the concept of a common denominator comes into play.

 Main Subheading